 Djénéba’s answer – Mariama’s question

 This past decade has been eventful, I have done more than what I have ever done in my entire life, for 10 years ago I was 18 years old and decided to fly on my own.
-Since then, I moved places, learnt languages, met genuine and loving friends that turned into family, earned degrees and a few certificates, worked in rewarding environments, travelled but also struggled finding the right opportunities in order to thrive, many things did not come easily, I surely had difficulties navigating my path.
+Since then, I moved places, learnt languages, met genuine and loving friends that turned into family, earned degrees and a few certificates, worked in rewarding environments, launched a website, travelled but also struggled finding the right opportunities in order to thrive, many things did not come easily, I surely had difficulties navigating my path.

 The things that make me proud of myself are not events, even less achievements but the spiritual growth, the mental awareness, the development, how I overcome those challenges, turning a stifling place into a breathing space.
 Of course, I am also proud that I did not give up, even though it was tempting on numerous occasions.
 I am just starting to understand where those struggles come from, starting the new decade with more compassionate, being more in touch with my feelings.

 I must also add some skills and habits I acquired such as waking up early by myself, daily jogging, being more active, writing, blogging, podcasting, public speaking, foreign language skills, copying skills.
-It is really not what is seen that makes me proud about the road I travelled but what is unseen.
+It is really not what is seen that makes me proud of the road I travelled but what is unseen.

 Mariama’s answer – Djénéba’s question